Applying for Admission

 Exceptional students who meet the course requirements and standardized examination requirements for a freshman program may begin as freshmen without completing the senior year of high school or receiving a high school diploma.
 Inquiries should be directed to the Office of University Admissions.

 Accepted students may be awarded credit for freshman course work in a number of areas by taking the proper courses in secondary school and/or attaining satisfactory scores on appropriate Advanced Placement (AP) or International Baccalaureate (IB) Examinations.
-Policies for awarding AP credit may be found at http://www.njit.edu/admissions/docs/AP_CREDIT_2012_SH.pdf.
-Policies for awarding IB credit may be found at http://www.njit.edu/admissions/pdf/IBpolicy.pdf.
+Policies for awarding AP and IB credit may be found at https://www.njit.edu/apib-and-college-transfer-credit

 Students enter at many levels of achievement.
 The credentials of all accepted students are reviewed before specific courses are assigned; for details refer to section on Freshman and Transfer Testing in Academic Policies and Procedures.